NVSL/cfiddle/README.md

 [![CircleCI](https://circleci.com/gh/circleci/circleci-docs.svg?style=svg)](https://circleci.com/gh/circleci/circleci-docs)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/NVSL/fiddle/main?labpath=fiddle%2Fexamples%2Fstd_maps.ipynb)

-Fiddle is a set of tools for studying the compilation and execution of smallish "toy" programs written in C or C++.
-It is a learning tool and was developed to support a course at UC San Diego about performance and the interaction between software and hardware.
+Fiddle makes it easy to ask and answers questions about the compilation and execution of smallish programs written in C or C++.",Fiddle is a tool for studying the compilation and execution of smallish programs written in C or C++.

-Fiddle's main goal is to make it easy to ask answer interesting questions about what happens to programs as they go from source code to running program.
-It is extensible and built to work with [Jupyter Notebook/Jupyter Lab](https://jupyter.org/) to support easy interactive exploration.
+It makes it easy to ask and answer interesting questions about what happens to programs as they go from source code to running program.
+Fiddle can run on its own, but it is built to work with [Jupyter Notebook/Jupyter Lab](https://jupyter.org/) to support interactive exploration.

 If you've ever used the excellent [Compiler Explorer](https://godbolt.org/), the idea is similar, but with more flexibilty and built-in performance measurement tools.